hashicorp/vault/website/source/guides/operations/multi-tenant.html.md

 ## Steps

-**Scenario:** In this guide, you are going to create a namespace dedicated to Education organization which has Training and Certification teams.
+**Scenario:** In this guide, you are going to create a namespace dedicated to the Education organization which has Training and Certification teams.
 Delegate operational tasks to the team admins so that the Vault cluster operators won't have to be involved.